 We also recognise the gendered nature of child on child abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+However, all child on child abuse is unacceptable and will be taken seriously.

 - Most cases of pupils hurting other pupils will be dealt with under each school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour: - Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and seminudes)
+This might include where the alleged behaviour: - Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent advice.

+- Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)